 3. Go with a Travel Agent

 There is a misconception that you have to pay for a travel agent.
 A good travel agent not only won’t cost you anything (Disney Pays for them, not you) but they are worth their weight in gold!
-They can help you with everything from airfare to room selection and it will save you time and most important…money!
-We always use a travel agent to help us with our trips to Disney World.
+They can help you with everything from airfare to room selection to dining reservations.
+A Disney specific travel agent will save you time and most important…money!
+We always use a travel agent to help us with our trips to Walt Disney World.

 4. Stay off-site.